Home » Our Services » Clinical Services » Maternal-Fetal Medicine

 Approximately 30% of women experience a pregnancy-related complication before, during or after delivery.

-The Maternal-Fetal Medicine Department at Palisades Medical Center provides parents and their babies with comprehensive care during pregnancies.
+The Maternal-Fetal Medicine Department at HackensackUMC provides parents and their babies with comprehensive care during pregnancies.

 Our Maternal-Fetal Medicine Department consists of a highly trained support staff including Board-certified perinatologists, high-risk nursing staff, sonographers with expertise in obstetrics, and an experienced administrative staff.
 The Maternal-Fetal Medicine Department also features 3-dimensional (3-D) and 4-dimensional (4-D) ultrasound technology to deliver the best diagnostic information available.